 - Do not store gasoline more than 30 days. - Do not store the machine in an enclosure near an open flame. - Allow the engine to cool before storing it. - 1.
 On the last refueling of the year, add fuel stabilizer to the fuel as directed by the engine manufacturer. - 2.
 Run the machine until the engine stops from running out of fuel. - 3.
 Prime the engine and start it again. - 4.
 Allow the engine to run until it stops.
 When you can no longer start the engine, it is sufficiently dry. - 5.
 Disconnect the wire from the spark plug. - 6.
-Remove the spark plug, add 1 oz.
-(30 ml) of oil through the spark plug hole, and pull the starter rope slowly several times to distribute oil throughout the cylinder to prevent cylinder corrosion during the off-season. - 7.
-Install the spark plug and tighten it with a torque wrench to 15 ft-lb (20 N-m). - 8.
-Tighten all nuts, bolts, and screws. - 9.
-Charge the battery for 24 hours, then unplug the battery charger an store the machine in an unheated area.
-If you must store the machine in a heated area, you must charge the battery every 90 days.
+Remove the spark plug, add 30 ml (1 oz) of oil through the spark plug hole, and pull the starter rope slowly several times to distribute oil throughout the cylinder to prevent cylinder corrosion during the off-season. - 7.
+Install the spark plug and tighten it with a torque wrench to 20 N-m (15 ft-lb). - 8.
+Tighten all nuts, bolts, and screws.